 Denka voluntarily agreed to take initiatives to reduce plant emissions.
 LDEQ worked with Denka to craft an Administrative Order on Consent (AOC), a legal contract, in which Denka agreed to install a series of new control technology and measures designed to reduce emissions of chloroprene by 85 percent from the facility’s 2014 baseline chloroprene emissions.
 Denka and LDEQ signed the document Jan.
 6, 2017.
 EPA supports LDEQ setting an enforceable schedule to make the needed changes to the facility.
 Denka has voluntarily committed to spend more than $17 million to reduce chloroprene emissions.

-Under the AOC, emissions reductions devices will be installed on a set schedule, culminating with the installation of the Regenerative Thermal Oxidizer (RTO) by the end of the fourth quarter of 2017.
-The first two phases have been installed and are operating.
-Denka has applied for an extension of time for installation of the third phase because of complexities in the engineering design for the modification.
-Construction has begun on the third phase with completion now estimated by year’s end.
-The final phase will be the installation of the RTO.
-The RTO is on-site awaiting installation.
+Under the AOC, emissions reductions devices were installed on a set schedule, culminating with the installation of the Regenerative Thermal Oxidizer (RTO) by the end of the fourth quarter of 2017.
+All phases have been installed and are operating.

 What about .2?